The word and concept of ‘race’ has been distorted over the last 150 years.

 Moving Forward – Reordering Disorder

 I’ve been attempting to use the language of the Bible to clarify conversations and public discourse.
 This is not been without difficultly because I have imbibed the language of modern culture as well.
-However, I have found that using biblical language like ‘ethnicity’, ‘ethnic superiority’, ‘ethnic prejudice’, ‘ethnic bias’ and ‘ethnic hatred’ help people think clearly and move dialog into a unifying direction.
+However, I have found that using biblical language like ‘ethnicity’, help people think clearly and move dialog into a unifying direction.
+The implication of biblical language clarifies things like ‘ethnic superiority’, ‘ethnic prejudice’, ‘ethnic bias’ and ‘ethnic hatred’ as all forms of the sin of hatred.
 I stay away from using modern sociological constructs and language like ‘races’, ‘racial superiority’ and ‘racism’ because those words and concepts obscure the full meaning of what people are trying to communicate.
 Based on my background in anthropology, study of sociology and my analysis of culture, it is clear that many academic activists intentionally obscure meaning and redefine words.
 So, beware and be discerning.

 The thinking Christian must understand that the fall and sin have disordered the world and culture.
 Then, we must reorder things back to God’s original vision (recovering and restoring)